-Several scenarios have led to the money crunch, including a rising number of patients who can’t pay their medical bills.
-Called charity care, these write-offs have are consuming 6.8 percent of Sacred Heart’s annual budget of more than $700 million.
+Several factors have led to the money crunch, including a rising number of patients who can’t pay their medical bills.
+Called charity care, these write-offs are consuming 6.8 percent of Sacred Heart’s annual budget of more than $700 million.

 The hospital also is treating fewer patients.
 Last year at this time the hospital had about 625 patients every day.
 On Friday the patient count was 518.